timnew/async_bloc/README.md

 ```
 ### Non critical state default builders

 For `ActionResultBuilder` and `QueryResultBuilder`, `completed` and `succeeded` are considered as critical builder, which is mandatory each time to instantiate the Widget.
-While `pendingBuilder`, `busyBuilder`, and `failedBuilder` are optional, which can be omitted.
+While `pendingBuilder`, `waitingBuilder`, and `failedBuilder` are optional, which can be omitted.

 When the given builder is omitted, the `ResultBuilder` would search the widget hierarchy to find any default builder has been given.
 Just like `Text` would search `DefaultTextStyle` if `textStyle` is not explicitly given.

-Accordingly, `DefaultPendingResultBuilder`, `DefaultBusyResultBuilder`, and `DefaultFailedResultBuilder` can be used to provide those default builders to their children along the widget tree.
+Accordingly, `DefaultPendingResultBuilder`, `DefaultWaitingResultBuilder`, and `DefaultFailedResultBuilder` can be used to provide those default builders to their children along the widget tree.

 ### DefaultResultBuilder